 4.6.1.
 The review of internal and external Appeals concerning the Rating Actions taken shall be made by the Rating Committee in accordance with the Regulation on the Rating Committee.

 4.7.
-The head of the Analytical Unit (in his/her absence the head of the Analytical Group) in consultation with the Managing Director for Business Development can take a decision on carrying out the analysis of the Rated Entity for the purpose of initial assignment of an Unsolicited Credit rating.
+The head of the Analytical Unit (in his/her absence the head of the Analytical Group) in consultation with the Business Development Unit can take a decision on carrying out the analysis of the Rated Entity for the purpose of initial assignment of an Unsolicited Credit Rating.

 4.7.1.
-Upon receipt of a request to assign an Unsolicited Credit Rating from the Managing Director for Business Development, the head of the Analytical Group together with the Methodological Group evaluate the feasibility of a Rating Analysis based on the available public information in ACRA’s possession and in line with the approved Methodologies.
-If the head of the Analytical Group considers the Rating Analysis impossible, he/she files a relevant refusal indicating the reason of impossibility of carrying out the Rating Analysis and sends it to Managing Director for Business Development.
+Upon receipt of a request to assign an Unsolicited Credit Rating from the Business Development Unit, the head of the Analytical Group together with the Methodological Group evaluate the feasibility of a Rating Analysis based on the available public information in ACRA’s possession and in line with the approved Methodologies.
+If the head of the Analytical Group considers the Rating Analysis impossible, he/she files a relevant refusal indicating the reason of impossibility of carrying out the Rating Analysis and sends it to the Business Development Unit.

 4.7.2.
 In case of assigning an Unsolicited Credit Rating the Rating Analysis is done the same way as the Rating Analysis for initial Credit Rating assignment, with an account given to what the Analytical Group believes to be acceptable deviations from the Methodology applied.